The last frontier

-The purse industry in recession since World War evolved since 1925 toward making chains in precious metals and jewellery.
+The purse industry in recession since World War evolved since 1925 toward making chains in precious metals and jewelry.
 The latter activity came to the fore in the early forties and promoted the development of the economy Menorca.

 The struggle for democratic rights rekindled the last of Franco.
 The Constitution of 1978 legalized political parties and unions and people can participate in democratic elections, with some mixed results with respect to the island.

-Jewellery, shoes, farming and tourism
+Jewelry, shoes, farming and tourism

-Finally, note that the jewellery, along with the shoe industry, cattle breeding, focusing on the production of meat and milk for cheese making and, above all, tourism, now constitute bases for the island economy.
+Finally, note that the jewelry, along with the shoe industry, cattle breeding, focusing on the production of meat and milk for cheese making and, above all, tourism, now constitute bases for the island economy.